zowe/docs-site/docs/appendix/zowe-yaml-configuration.md

 - `zowe.setup.security.groups.stc` is the group for Zowe started tasks.
 This configuration is optional.
 The default value is `ZWEADMIN`.
 - `zowe.setup.security.groups.sysProg` is system programmer user ID/group.
 This configuration is optional.
 The default value is `ZWEADMIN`.
 - `zowe.setup.security.users.zowe` is the userid for Zowe started task.
 This configuration is optional.
 The default value is `ZWESVUSR`.
 - `zowe.setup.security.users.zis` is userid for ZIS started task.
 This configuration is optional.
-Th default value is `ZWESIUSR`.
+The default value is `ZWESIUSR`.
 - `zowe.setup.security.stcs.zowe` is Zowe started task name.
 This configuration is optional.
 The default value is `ZWESLSTC`.
 - `zowe.setup.security.stcs.zis` is ZIS started task name.
 This configuration is optional.
 The default value is `ZWESISTC`.
 - `zowe.setup.security.stcs.aux` is ZIS AUX started task name.
 This configuration is optional.
 The default value is `ZWESASTC`.